dishayayyy/dishayayyy/README.md

 - why a model is right matters just as much as *that* it's right
 - fairness in AI isn't a feature — it's a design requirement that keeps getting treated like a feature
-- NLP is just vibes formalised into math and I mean that with full respect

 ---